Consensys/zero-knowledge-proofs/README.md

 #### Generate a send payment proof
 This generates a proof using the proving key as well as the input values:

-* start balance = sender balance (as defined in option 1)
+* start balance = sender balance
-* payment amount = payment amount (as defined in option 1)
+* payment amounts = payment amounts (user is prompted for the payment amounts)
-* end balance = start balance - payment amount
+* end balance = start balance - payment amounts

+The proofs are:
-The proof is end balance + payment amount = start balance
+* end balance + payment amounts = start balance
+* payment1 + payment2 = total payment amount

 #### Generate a receiver payment proof
 This generates a proof using the proving key as well as the input values:

-* start balance = receiver balance (as defined in option 1)
+* start balance = receiver balance
-* payment amount = payment amount (as defined in option 1)
+* payment amounts = payment amounts (as defined in option 2)
-* end balance = start balance + payment amount
+* end balance = start balance + payment amounts

+The proof is:
-The proof is start balance + payment amount = end balance
+* start balance + payment amounts = end balance
+* payment1 + payment2 = total payment amount

 #### Verify proofs
 Verifies the send payment proof generated in option 2 and the receive payment proof generated in option 3.
 Uses the public inputs (i.e. the salted hashes of the balances and the payment amount)